producthunt/ShareMeow/README.md

 ```

 #### Emoji :smile:
 If you'd like to render emoji, you can use the `EmojiHelper` in your templates.
-It converts emoji to images.
+It converts both  unicode emoji and GitHub/Slack (`:smile:`) style emoji to images.
+Can do this by overriding `render_options`.

 ```Ruby
 # images_templates/your_template.rb